In track and field, it's known as the blanket finish.

 When a whack of sprinters cross the line en masse, and a photo finish is often needed to declare a winner.

-quite like that in the ice dance competition at the world championships in Tokyo.
+Okay, it won't be quite like that in the ice dance competition at the world championships in Tokyo.
 But it's hard to imagine a closer battle than the one we'll see Friday.
 And in ice dance, of all things.

 You know, the discipline with the long history of being the most predictable of the bunch.